Hareesh108/harukit/packages/cli/README.md

 **"Package manager detection failed"**

 - Make sure you have a `package.json` file in your project root
-- Ensure you're using a supported package manager (npm, yarn, or pnpm)
+- Ensure you're using a supported package manager (npm, yarn, pnpm, or bun)
+- The CLI will automatically detect your package manager and install dependencies

+**"Dependencies not installed"**

+- Harukit automatically installs all required dependencies during initialization
+- If installation fails, try running the init command again
+- Check that your package manager is working correctly

 ## Support